microsoft/service-fabric-observer/Documentation/Observers.md

 ## FabricSystemObserver
-This observer monitors Fabric system service processes e.g., Fabric, FabricApplicationGateway, FabricCAS, FabricDCA, FabricDnsService, FabricFAS, FabricGateway, FabricHost, FabricUS, etc.
+This observer monitors Fabric system service processes e.g., Fabric, FabricApplicationGateway, FabricCAS, FabricDCA, FabricDnsService, FabricFAS, FabricGateway, FabricHost, etc...

 **NOTE:**
 Only enable FabricSystemObserver ***after*** you get a sense of what impact your services have on the SF runtime.